fenago/puppet-course/quickstart/md/Lab_6.md

 We haven\'t seen the `--environment` switch before, so it\'s time to briefly introduce Puppet environments.
-A Puppet **environment** is a directory containing a Hiera config file, Hiera data, a set of Puppet manifests---in other words, a complete, self-contained Puppet setup.
+A Puppet **environment** is a directory containing a Hiera config file, Hiera data, a set of Puppet manifests --- in other words, a complete, self-contained Puppet setup.
 Each environment lives in a named directory under `/etc/puppetlabs/code/environments`.
 The default environment is `production`, but you can use any